 And you do your best to balance mundane daily intimate life with life and death issues that other couples can’t even wrap their heads around.

-Another issue in medical marriages are the politics of decision making.
+Another issue is the politics of decision making.
 Regardless of gender, physicians can develop a strong and decisive stance toward the world.
 Personality traits such as perfectionism and OCD are sometimes evident. many physicians are neurodivergent so working with a couples therapist with that sub-specialty is essential.

 Science-based couples therapy can provide the opportunity to acquire better communication skills which can help ensure medical marriages from collapsing into chronic ongoing power struggles.